Barely Random Algorithms and Collective Metrical Task Systems: Potential function method for barely fractional strategies

-We now aim to bound the service and movement costs of the aforedefined strategy $\bx(\cdot)$.
-The service cost of $\bx(\cdot)$ will be bounded by twice the service cost of $\by(\cdot)$ and the movement cost of $\bx(\cdot)$ will be bounded by twice the movement cost of $\by(\cdot)$ (plus a constant).
+where ties are broken in favor of the configuration $\bx$ which maximizes $\OT(\bx(t-1),\bx)$.
+We now aim to bound the movement and service costs of the aforedefined strategy $\bx(\cdot)$ in terms of the movement and service costs of the black-box strategy $\by(\cdot)$.